Bird vocalization: Anatomy and physiology

 The avian vocal organ is called the syrinx; it is a bony structure at the bottom of the trachea (unlike the larynx at the top of the mammalian trachea).
 The syrinx and sometimes a surrounding air sac resonate to sound waves that are made by membranes past which the bird forces air.
 The bird controls the pitch by changing the tension on the membranes and controls both pitch and volume by changing the force of exhalation.
 It can control the two sides of the trachea independently, which is how some species can produce two notes at once.

-In February 2023, scientists reported that the possible sounds that ankylosaur dinosaurs may have made were bird-like vocalizations based on a finding of a fossilized larynx from the ankylosaur Pinacosaurus grangeri.
+In February 2023, scientists reported that the possible sounds that ankylosaur dinosaurs may have made were bird-like vocalizations (in the above sense of production not at the larynx but then modified by it) based on a finding of a fossilized larynx from the ankylosaur Pinacosaurus grangeri.